 TrainerRoad workouts are designed to be challenging yet doable.
 You should not be dragged down to the bitter end every single workout.
 That is not a beneficial way to train.
 Experiencing this every once and a while is a good thing, but not every workout.

 If you are struggling with each workout, it could mean that your FTP is set too high.
-In that case, you should re-assess with a Ramp Test.
+We recommend testing your FTP every 4-6 weeks with a Ramp Test.
+Your TrainerRoad plan will already have these included.
 Another reason could be that your current training volume doesn’t match up with your rest and recovery.
 It’s easy to say you’ll increase recovery, but that can be difficult to do.
 A safer bet is to consider a reduction in volume.

 Every athlete will struggle with a workout.
 This is good news because you are pushing your limits and learning more about yourself.
 The next time you are struggling during an interval, try these modifications and get maximize the quality of the effort you do have.